bratpeki/modern-milkytracker-guide/docs/xm.md

 The actual notes.

 At any point in the pattern you can change the BPM and SPD.<br>
-BPM ranges from 32 upto 255.
-SPD ranges from 1 upto 31.
+BPM ranges from 32 up to 255.<br>
+SPD ranges from 1 up to 31.

 What you cannot change is the number of tracks in all patterns.
 You can have at least 2 and at most 32 tracks in each pattern in standard XM.